textpattern/textpattern.github.io/administration/write-panel.md

 ### Publish/Save button

 The first thing to be aware of has to do with the button that publishes/saves your article and settings.
 Basically, there are two button labels you will see when working in the write panel; 'Publish' (new article state) and 'Save' (existing article state).
-When drafting a new article, the button will read as _Publish_.
-This might be a bit confusing because the word _publish_ would suggest your article is going directly live to the world when you click this button; however, that will only be true if you set the article's status to be either _Live_ or _Sticky_, as already discussed earlier.
+When drafting a new article, the button will read as *Publish*.
+This might be a bit confusing because the word 'Publish' would suggest your article is going directly live to the world when you click this button; however, that will only be true if you set the article's status to be either *Live* or *Sticky*, as already discussed earlier.
 If this was a new article, and you changed your status to draft (for example), then this button would still read as 'Publish' (even though you were just saving a draft), and not go live to the world.
-Basically, the _Publish_ label is the default label.
+Basically, the 'Publish' label is the default label.

-Once you publish an article for the first time, no matter what the status (_Draft_, _Live_, etc.), then the next time you edit your article in the write panel, the button will change to read as 'Save'.
-The _Save_ button will behave exactly the same as the _Publish_ button, despite whatever article status you happen to want to select (if not _Live_).
+Once you publish an article for the first time, no matter what the status (*Draft*, *Live*, etc.), then the next time you edit your article in the write panel, the button will change to read as 'Save'.
+The Save button will behave exactly the same as the 'Publish' button, despite whatever article status you happen to want to select (if not *Live*).

-When publishing or saving an article, Textpattern gives a feedback in the _message area_.
-When an article will be public (live or sticky), message reads "Article posted." - when another Status (Draft, Hidden, Pending) is active, message is "Article saved as _status mode_.".
+When publishing or saving an article, Textpattern gives a feedback in the *message area*.
+When an article will be public (live or sticky), message reads "Article posted." - when another Status (Draft, Hidden, Pending) is active, message is "Article saved as *status mode*.".
 Sometimes there will be an additional info and need to modify something - most likely dealing with an identical URL, e.g. "Article posted.
 The same URL-only title is used by 2 different articles.".

+### Write panel articles navigation

+This region only appears when you work on articles you have already saved, as follows:

+There is a link 'Create new'.
+It will abandon all unsaved edits of the current article and open a new empty Write panel.

+There is a link 'Duplicate'.
+It will create a duplicate of the current article and open a new Write panel to allow you yo edit the duplicate further.

+There is a link 'View'.
+It will open the public-side view of the current article in a new browser window.

+Two navigation buttons - *Previous* and *Next* (when applicable) - let you navigate from one article (in the article catalogue) to another without having to leave the Write panel (another option is to select articles from under the [Recent articles](#recent-articles) link on the right side of the panel, as discussed below.
+The navigation buttons will rotate through your articles catalogue from the reference point of the article you happen to be viewing at the time.
+When you click the previous button you will move to the article that is one above the one you are at in the catalogue.
+When you click the next button you will move down one article in your catalogue.

 ### Sort and display

 #### Status

 Public (published) or Private (not published): The first and most important publishing control is the article _status_; a series of options for indicating the status of your article.
-If you select _Draft_, _Hidden_ or _Pending_, your article will not be visible online, but if you select _live_ or _sticky_ it will be visible.
+If you select *Draft*, *Hidden* or *Pending*, your article will not be visible online, but if you select *Live* or *Sticky* it will be visible.
 The specific function of each status mode is described in following sections.

-Status assignment depends on the _Privileges_ of a user.
+Status assignment depends on the *Privileges* of a user.
 Depending on your site's publishing objectives, or number of contributors, not every user may have the same privileges, as set in the "users":/home/www/zendstudio/dokuwiki/bin/doku.php?id=users panel.
 If multiple contributors support a site and different roles are set, it may be that some users will only be able to choose a subset of these status modes.

 ##### Draft

-The _Draft_ status means pretty much what it implies: your article is not finished, it is a draft.
+The *Draft* status means pretty much what it implies: your article is not finished, it is a draft.
 Select this mode if you are starting an article (or revising an existing article) but you do not expect to finish it in one sitting.
 By selectng draft your article will be saved to the database, but it will not be made live to the world.
 You can come back anytime to work on the draft article, and change the status when you are ready.

 ##### Hidden

-The _Hidden_ status might seem a bit odd, but it does have a purpose - think of it as a gaff hook to pull a bad actor off stage; in this case a 'bad' (of course it needn't be bad) article offline.
+The *Hidden* status might seem a bit odd, but it does have a purpose - think of it as a gaff hook to pull a bad actor off stage; in this case a 'bad' (of course it needn't be bad) article offline.
 In Textpattern, the Hidden status is a way to pull a live article from being viewable to the world without deleting it so that it might be revamped (or held in limbo) for an *undetermined* amount of time (or until a decision is made as to whether or not is should just be deleted).
-While _Draft_ is used as a document status for _revision control_ and _publishing workflow_, _Hidden_ is merely a quick way to pull an article out of circulation.
-Note: If you have a _determined_ time period for an article to be public, it might be better to set it “Live” and use _Publish date_ and _Expire date_ as needed.
+While *Draft* is used as a document status for revision control and publishing workflow, *Hidden* is merely a quick way to pull an article out of circulation. **Note:** If you have a *determined* time period for an article to be public, it might be better to set it 'Live' and use 'Publish date' and 'Expire date' as needed.

 ##### Pending

-The status of _Pending_ is primarily intended for _versioning activities_ - for example where multiple contributors are working on the same article, or where someone can finish an article, but where the article can _only be published_ by an authorized user with a particular user role.
+The status of *Pending* is primarily intended for versioning activities - for example where multiple contributors are working on the same article, or where someone can finish an article, but where the article can *only be published* by an authorized user with a particular user role.
 'Pending' is the final Status that can be assigned by 'Freelancer' and 'Designer' - it indicates, that an authorized user may start reviewing, editing and publishing it.

 As long as the article is in one of Draft, Hidden, or Pending mode, changes made to its title are assigned to its URL-only title.
 If you, however, gave the article intentionally a URL-only title thats different from the article's title, this field remains untouched.

 ##### Live

-A _Live_ article status means that when you click the 'Publish' button (all new articles will use a button that reads 'Publish', after that, the button will read 'Save') the article will be posted for the world to see, so you generally want your article in question to be pretty much done if you select this mode.
-(This status and the next one, _sticky_, are the only two publicly-viewable modes.)
-However, you can always unpublish an article that has been made live by coming back to the Write panel and selecting the _Hidden_ status above (or deleting it altogether).
+A *Live* article status means that when you click the 'Publish' button (all new articles will use a button that reads 'Publish', after that, the button will read 'Save') the article will be posted for the world to see, so you generally want your article in question to be pretty much done if you select this mode.
+(This status and the next one, *Sticky*, are the only two publicly-viewable modes.)
+However, you can always unpublish an article that has been made live by coming back to the Write panel and selecting the *Hidden* status above (or deleting it altogether).

-For those privileges who have the rights to assign _Live_, this button will be selected by default whenever you start a new article.
+For those privileges who have the rights to assign *Live*, this button will be selected by default whenever you start a new article.
 'Freelancer' and 'Designer' aren't privileged to assign 'Live'.
 Their articles have to be published by higher privileges.
 Once published they cannot modify even own articles any longer.

 ##### Sticky

-A _Sticky_ article is also considered 'live'; however, it won't show up with your other live articles in normal article flow (such as those output with `<txp:article />`), nor will it appear in any article output lists you might have.
+A *Sticky* article is also considered 'live'; however, it won't show up with your other live articles in normal article flow (such as those output with `<txp:article />`), nor will it appear in any article output lists you might have.
 The sole purpose of making an article sticky is to give it the status (or rather the appearance) of being static on a page.
 The sticky status is intended for things like 'about' pages, articles that are pinned to the top of a page, or snippets of text that are displayed on pages outside the regular flow of articles.

-Same privilege restrictions apply for 'Freelancer' and 'Designer' as in _Live_.
+Same privilege restrictions apply for 'Freelancer' and 'Designer' as in *Live*.

 To implement a sticky article you need to do two things: